phil-blain/CICE-Consortium-About-Us-wiki/Git-Workflow-Guidance.md

       git branch --list
       git branch --list --all

 --all shows all remote branches.
-To switch to an existing branch, use git checkout.
+To switch to an existing branch, use `git checkout`, then `git submodule update`.

       git checkout branchname
+      git submodule update  # needed to synchronize your Icepack checkout.
+      # or, do both in one command :
+      git checkout --recurse-submodules branchname

 You can also checkout a branch directly with clone using the -b option from any github location,